January 24, 2018 | Simon, Writing

 So how do we help our students develop a rich palette of vocabulary that they can draw upon in their own writing and become a wordsmith?

-Sure, we need to expose them to the rich palette of master wordsmiths from Shakespeare to Dickens, Churchill to Martin Luther King and Tolkien to Rowling.
+Sure, we need to expose them to the rich palette of expert wordsmiths from Shakespeare to Dickens, Churchill to Martin Luther King and Tolkien to Rowling.
 But we also need to bring them vocabulary in a format and medium that is familiar, non-threatening and easily digestible.
 They already seek out and assimilate the vocabulary of YouTubers and music stars for themselves.
 That is our competition.

 In my own classroom, I have used everything from texts, poetry and speeches to music, photographs and video clips.
 Anything that might stimulate the experimentation with vocabulary has found its way into my classroom.
 The problem with a photograph, for example, is that , invariably, students will ask what is around the corner, what is behind you or what is inside a building.
 This is where the interactive and immersive nature of a Minecraft experience shows its full power.
 They can explore every corner and look in every direction.
 They control the experience in ways a static photograph or “on rails” video simply cannot rival.
 Not only is it possible to stimulate the imagination in Minecraft but key vocabulary can also be presented in a medium that students are familiar and comfortable with.